EEG AR: Things We Have Lost

 Please visit our Facebook Page to provide your answer to the question, “What have you lost?”
 A virtual object will be created based on your answer and entered into the database.

-We generated a series of Vox Pop style video clip where people are selected at random in the streets of Liverpool and simply asked, “What have you lost?”
-The location, where the footage was shot, was recorded.
-We then created a series of virtual lost objects, based on the responses given, and added them to a database.
-The objects were then placed back in the exact GPS coordinates where the recording was made, creating a citywide network of lost things which can only be seen through a any late model iPhone, iPad or Android device.
+In 2012, people were selected at random in the streets of Liverpool and simply asked, “What have you lost?”
+The location was recorded and a series of virtual lost objects were created based on the responses given.
+The objects were then placed back in the exact GPS coordinates where the encounter took, creating a citywide network of lost things, viewable on any mobile device.

 - To view the work on location in Liverpool, using any late model iPad, iPhone or Android, download the free Layar Augmented Reality Browser (http://layar.com) and scan this code